 For more information about the Grant Awards from 2015-16 please click on the link above

-For more information about the NICE fund from 2015 please click on the link above
+For more information about the NICE fund for 2018 please click on the link above

 Alternative Funding Sources

 Foundation Derbyshire - Established in 1996, Foundation Derbyshire (the new operating name for Derbyshire Community Foundation) now manages endowment funds of over £6.5 million and has made over £14 million of grants across Derbyshire.
 Proud to be investing in their local communities, donors use the Foundation’s local knowledge to support the issues that they care about and reach groups and projects that so desperately need their help.
-For information on all grants administered by the foundation visit www.foundationderbyshire.org.
+Visit the Foundaion Derbyshire website for information on all grants administered by the foundation.
 One of these grants is the The Police and Crime Commissioner for Derbyshire Fund (PCCD)